malcolm-kee/malcolm-kee/workshops/react-testing/04-testing-react-component/testing-react-component.md

   - write tests to verify behavior of React component
   - use React Testing Library to abstract common setup
   - write tests to verify asynchronous behavior of React component
-  - the right way of using snapshot testing
 ---

 ## Render a React Component to Verify Its Behavior